radixdlt/scrypto-examples/core/radix-name-service/README.md

 ```
 11. The name mapping can be changed by calling the update_address method on the RNS component.
 The parameters to this method are:
-1: A BucketRef with the DomainName NFT that demonstrates the user's ownership of the name and his right to change
+1: A Proof with the DomainName NFT that demonstrates the user's ownership of the name and his right to change
 the mapped address (#339715316826500606461318410874891739268,$name_resource)
 2: The address of the newly created account ($new_user_account)
 3: A bucket that contains the fee for the name update (10,$tokenXRD)